 - Drew Spatz (Ph.D. candidate, current) Application of detrital-zircon and thermochronogical data to the tectonic evolution of the U.S. east coast.

-- Hongcheng Guo (Ph.D. candidate, current) Assessment of crystal imperfections as a cause of dispersed U-Th/He ages; timing of rock uplift of the Altai Ranges in Mongolia; use of detrital white mica ages to examine climate controls on erosion.
+- Hongcheng Guo (Ph.D. candidate, 2022) Assessment of crystal imperfections as a cause of dispersed U-Th/He ages; timing of rock uplift of the Altai Ranges in Mongolia; use of detrital white mica ages to examine climate controls on erosion.

 - Jennifer Schmidt (Ph.D.
 2018) "Revealing a Cenozoic history of landscape change and differential unroofing in the southeastern Lhasa Block: Applications of thermochronometry along the Tibetan Plateau margin".

 - Lenny Ancuta (Ph.D.
 2017) "Toward an improved understanding of intraplate uplift and volcanism: Geochronology and geochemistry of intraplate volcanic rocks and lower-crustal xenoliths" (Mongolia).